rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   [Belt trick](https://en.wikipedia.org/wiki/Plate_trick)
 -   [Orientation entanglement](https://en.wikipedia.org/wiki/Orientation_entanglement)
 -   Spatial vectors alone are not sufficient to describe fully the properties of rotations in space.
+-   Penrose, R. & Weinstein, E. (2020).
+Video: [Do we understand spinors?](https://www.youtube.com/watch?v=_EasLq6IQIw)
+    -   In some sense, a spinor is the square-root of a vector.

 Michael Atiyah: